mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-04-OU-Design-and-GPO-Enforcement/README.md

 john.smith
 ```

-This reinforces a key IAM principle: access should be granted through groups, not one-off manual decisions.
+This follows a core IAM principle: assign access through approved groups instead of granting permissions directly to individual users.

 ---

 ## Implementation and Validation

-### 1. MRTG User OU Structure Created
+### 1. Created the MRTG User OU Structure

-The `_MRTG` OU structure was reviewed in Active Directory Users and Computers.
+The `_MRTG` structure was created and reviewed in Active Directory Users and Computers.

-Department OUs were created under `_MRTG > Users`.
+Department OUs included:

-Departments included:

 - IT
 - Security